In This Together: Community Conversations to Reduce Stigma of Substance Use Disorder

 Module 5: Implications for Trainers (trainer track only)

-Susan McIlwain, MSN, RN-C, FNP-BC, a family nurse practitioner and addictions specialist .
+Susan McIlwain, MSN, RN-C, FNP-BC, a family nurse practitioner and addictions specialist and member of the Indiana University Responding to the Addictions Crisis Grand Challenge team. .

 Lisa Wagnes, MSN, RN, Assistant Dean for the Center for Professional Development and Lifelong Learning, Indiana University School of Nursing.